SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 * Keep an eye out on the logs to see if the application is starting up properly as expected.

-#### Error ?
+#### Error?

 ![Oops.png](img/commons/Oops.png)

 Did you get an error as below complaining about the absence of a queue object :

 ```Java
 2024-03-22T12:42:19.725+01:00  INFO 69425 --- [1_ReactorThread] c.s.jcsmp.impl.flow.BindRequestTask  : Client-1: Got BIND ('#P2P/QUE/all-orders-placed') Error Response (503) - Unknown Queue